-Washing your sheets can be a major chore, but it’s sadly necessary to do so regularly.
+Washing one’s sheets can be a major chore, but it’s sadly necessary to do so regularly.
 Fun fact: Humans naturally produce around 26 gallons of sweat in bed every year.
-Plus, there are a lot of unpleasant things lurking in your bedding and mattress, including allergens (think dust mites), skin cells, bacteria, traces of cosmetics, drool, and even fungal spores.
-Most of this stuff is invisible, but just because your sheets look clean doesn’t mean you’re in the clear.
+Plus, there are a lot of unpleasant things lurking in one’s bedding and mattress, including allergens (think dust mites), skin cells, bacteria, traces of cosmetics, drool, and even fungal spores.
+Most of this stuff is invisible, but just because someone’s sheets look clean doesn’t mean they’re in the clear.

-Microbiologist Philip Tierno told Business Insider that a good rule of thumb is to wash your sheets once a week to avoid any nasty reactions to the buildup in your bed.
-“You’re breathing that air in eight hours a day, every day of your life,” Tierno said.
-“That’s why it’s imperative to keep it relatively clean, so you don’t overexpose your body to these allergens.”
+Microbiologist Philip Tierno told Business Insider that a good rule of thumb is to wash one’s sheets once a week to avoid any nasty reactions to the buildup in the bed.
+“People are breathing that air in eight hours a day, every day of their life,” Tierno said.
+“That’s why it’s imperative to keep it relatively clean, so people don’t overexpose their body to these allergens.”

-But your sleeping habits will dictate what sheet-washing schedule is best for you — if you sleep naked, or your dogs share the bed with you, consider laundering the bedding more regularly.
-If you travel often for work and don’t really sleep in your bed that much, waiting longer between washes is totally fine.
+But people’s sleeping habits will dictate what sheet-washing schedule is best for them — if they sleep naked, or their dogs share the bed with them, consider laundering the bedding more regularly.
+If people travel often for work and don’t really sleep in their bed that much, waiting longer between washes is totally fine.

 What’s the best way to wash sheets, anyway?
-Ideally, you should wash sheets on a hot water setting and use a hot dryer cycle to maximize the chances of killing germs.
-If you have white sheets, consider using laundry bleach as a disinfectant — chlorine bleach, often labeled as regular bleach, will work.
-You may want to wash dark sheets in a cooler water setting to prevent them from fading.
+Ideally, people should wash sheets on a hot water setting and use a hot dryer cycle to maximize the chances of killing germs.
+If people have white sheets, they should consider using laundry bleach as a disinfectant — chlorine bleach, often labeled as regular bleach, will work.
+People may want to wash dark sheets in a cooler water setting to prevent them from fading.

 Sheets take up a ton of space in your washer and dryer, so try not to cram other clothes in the laundry load with them if you can possibly avoid it.
 And when it comes to drying, always follow the guidelines on your sheets’ care label.